Babilinx/2backup/README.md

 2backup profile delete <profile>
 ```

-And say "yes" (or "no" if you want to keep it)
+And say "y" (or "n" if you want to keep it)

 #### Profile list